Wakoma/Lokal/README.md

 We're also using and integrating services that enable network management, offgrid communications, live radio, content production, and other tools which are absent in a number of existing platforms but essential for communities without meaningful connectivity.

+## How does it work?

+We provide ansible playbooks to prepare the target machine (either remote or localhost).
+Services themselves are packed as docker containers and are managed by docker-compose.

 ## Where did Lokal start?
 In 2018 Wakoma partnered with VPUU ([Violence Prevention Through Urban Upgrading](https://vpuu.org.za)) in South Africa to start [V-NET](http://vpuu.org.za/towards-a-community-circular-economy/bridging-the-digital-divide/), a wireless community network, to bring connectivity in townships and informal settlements around Cape Town.
 As part of V-NET, our team started building V-Stack, a suite of offline content and services offered to local communities.

 What started as a small network connecting VPUU’s satellite offices has now become one of the largest community-based networks in South Africa, with over 75 hotspots, 40,000 unique users, and a 10Gbps+ backhaul capacity.
 Wakoma is supporting the further development of the platform as 'Lokal' to meet the demands of V-NET, and enable other networks and communities to use and build on our progress to date.